 Every time anyone prints, copies, scans or faxes a document it is vulnerable to being stolen or compromised.
-In fact, recent research from Quocirca, found that 60 per cent of organisations have experienced at least one data breach due to insecure printing practices.
+In fact, recent research from Quocirca found that 60 per cent of organisations have experienced at least one data breach due to insecure printing practices.

 However, when businesses list potential information security risks they rarely, if ever, think of networked MFPs and Printers as a problem.
-Some businesses may decide that if their Network Security measures are taken seriously and implemented carefully then these will be sufficient.
+Some businesses may decide that if their network security measures are taken seriously and implemented carefully then these will be sufficient.

-However, we believe a broader approach to security is necessary, one which not only secures the network, but also all output information and documents that are generated and shared outside of the organisation.
+We believe a broader approach to security is necessary, one which not only secures the network, but also all output information and documents that are generated and shared outside of the organisation.
 In other words, securing connected peripherals is essential.

 What is Output Security?